purdueLUG/old-website/content/pages/home.md

 We are a Purdue organization that supports Linux, open source software, and Unix-like environments like Mac OSX and BSD.

+Check the [calendar](/calendar.html) for upcoming events and meetings!

 <img src="files/gunter.png" style="display:block;margin:auto;">